davebenson/doom4-walkthrough/README.md

 ...

 # Mission 5:  Argent Energy Tower
-We start the level getting new Jumping abilities.
+We start the level getting new Jumping abilities, the Jump Boots.
 Then we cross a damaged bridge to the Tower itself.

 The tower is big and tall - most of the level is spent ascending it.